Skip to content

 }

-In above example, we define MapEither and MapOption functions that will apply function f to value inside Either or Option type.
+In the example above, we define MapEither and MapOption functions that will apply the function f to the value inside the Either or Option type.

-It would be much better to have only one Map definition, but due to limitations of Go type system, we need to define separate functions for each type.
+It would be preferable to have only one Map definition, but due to limitations of the Go type system, we need to define separate functions for each type.

-I'm considering adding code generation for such behaviours in the future.
-Not yet due to focus on validating core concepts.
+I'm considering adding code generation for such behaviors in the future.
+This is not yet implemented due to a focus on validating core concepts.